ahmedmkamal313/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 ## List of files:

 **lists.h:**
 - A `header` file that defines and implements a doubly linked list of integers in `C`.
 It has a structure called `dlistint_t` that represents a list node with an integer value and pointers to the previous and next nodes.
 It also has several functions for `creating`, `printing`, `freeing`, `inserting`, `deleting`, and `manipulating` the list.
-It can be found at [insert your file path here].
+It can be found at [lists.h](https://github.com/ahmedmkamal313/alx-low_level_programming/blob/master/0x17-doubly_linked_lists/lists.h).

 **0-print_dlistint.c:**
   - a function that prints all the elements of a `dlistint_t` list.